Skip Navigation

 Credits: 1.5 (1.5 Lecture Hours)

-Introduces principles of sustainability within energy systems.
-Examines economic, environmental, and societal aspects using quantitative assessments.
-Promotes informed decision-making through explanations of available assessment tools, the boundaries of analysis, and process integration considerations.
+Introduction to the principles of sustainability within energy systems; examination of economic, environmental and societal aspects using quantitative assessments; promotion of informed decision-making through explanations of available assessment tools, the boundaries of analysis and process integration considerations.

 Thematic Area: Resilient and Sustainable Energy, Energy Policy and Management